RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ## Usage Examples

-Once connected, ask your AI assistant questions like these:
+Once connected, ask questions like these:

 ### Validate a values file